hackforla/lucky-parking/README.md

 Hack for LA analysis of parking citation data

-- Run make create_environment
+- Run "make create_environment"
-- Run make data to download raw citation data
+- Run "make data" to download raw citation data
+	- Raw data will be in data/raw
+	- Sampled data will be in data/interim (default 10% sampling from full dataset)
+	- Cleaned data will be in data/processed

 Project Organization
 ------------